What is hemorrhagic disease of the newborn?

 Hemorrhagic disease of the newborn is a rare bleeding problem that can occur after birth.
-Hemorrhaging (excessive bleeding) is a potentially life-threatening condition.
+Hemorrhaging is excessive bleeding.
+It’s a potentially life-threatening condition.

 VKDB is categorized according to the timing of first symptoms:

-It is now common practice for neonatal physicians to give babies a shot of vitamin K1 (phytonadione) at birth.
-This will protect your newborn in case he or she has low vitamin K levels.
+It’s now common practice for neonatal physicians to give babies a shot of vitamin K-1, also called phytonadione, shortly after birth.
+This helps protect the newborn from VKDB.

-There may be subtle signs of “failure to thrive” before a serious bleeding event occurs.
+If your baby has VKDB, they may show subtle signs of “failure to thrive” before a serious bleeding event occurs.
 These symptoms include:

 - slow increase in weight